Combination square

 A combination square is a multi-purpose measuring and marking tool used in metalworking, woodworking, and stonemasonry.
 It is composed of a rule and one or more interchangeable heads that can be attached to the rule.
-Other names for the tool include adjustable square, combo square, and sliding square.
+The tool is also known by the names adjustable square, combo square, and sliding square.

 The most common head is the standard head, which is used as a square for marking and testing 90° and 45° angles.
 The other common types of head are the protractor head, and the centre finder head.

 Description

 A combination set with the rule (top), a standard head (left), protractor head (centre), and a centre finder head (right).

 Illustration showing a centre head, protractor head, and standard head attached to a rule.

 Rule

 Combination square rules are made of steel and can be purchased with gradations in metric, imperial, or both metric and imperial.
 Both faces of the rule have markings, providing four different sets of markings.
 This allows different sides to have different graduations (eg. 1mm or 0.5mm markings) or units (ie. metric and imperial).
 The rule typically comes in lengths between 150mm and 600mm or between 4 inches and 24 inches.